Required Medical and Evacuation Insurance (CISI)

 Every student studying abroad needs to have comprehensive coverage that can be used for medical and security emergencies while in another country.
 The health care insurance you currently have may cover basic issues while abroad such as routine doctor’s visits for minor ailments and injuries, and visa regulations for some countries require students to purchase special insurance coverage that allows visiting students access to their health care system for routine doctor’s visits.
-However, your home insurance and the basic coverage required to obtain a visa typically do NOT provide care for emergencies or prolonged treatments.
+However, your home insurance and the basic coverage required to obtain a visa typically do NOT provide comprehensive care, including evacuations, for emergencies or prolonged treatments.

 Coverage is provided at a flat rate of $170 per semester, or $65 for the summer.
 It will be charged directly to your student account.
 If you plan to travel before or after your program's period of study, you can purchase additional coverage for the time of travel directly from CISI at their standard rate, which is somewhat higher than the group rate.